kevin1024/kevin1024.github.com/source/_posts/2013-07-14-10-things-i-learned-deploying-graphite.markdown

 {% img center /images/graphite/powerplant.jpg Admit it, you wish you worked here %}

-Basically, what Graphite does is makes you feel like the badass engineer working on some kind of huge industrial process that you wish you were!
-Why should the nuclear engineers get the awesome dashboards:
+Basically, what Graphite does is makes you feel like the badass engineer working on a huge project, intimately familiar with the inner workings of *everything*.
+Why should nuclear engineers be the only ones with awesome control panels?

 Here is what Graphite looks like: